 Resilience is included in the peer mentorship program, assisting students in identifying methods for strengthening themselves, and allowing for personal development to thrive in medical school and in careers as physicians.

 “As an MS1, I was really lucky to have upperclassmen generously donate their time to me and my class with fantastic high-yield reviews every few weeks to keep us ready for our exams.
 Once I became an MS2, I decided to do the same.
 I teach high-yield facts by writing clinical vignettes in specific subjects and walking it through with the class in an interactive manner.
-For me, it has been the most intellectually and emotionally rewarding part of Sackler so far.
+For me, it has been the most intellectually and emotionally rewarding part of medical school so far.
 To help others master the horde of knowledge that we get to learn is an amazing experience and I am thrilled to be a part of one of Sackler’s greatest traditions.
 Already, my underclassmen are lining up to do the same for the classes below them…”

 – Michael Kahen, SSM Student